 Who are they?

 The southern resident orcas are a unique population of killer whales.
-They are critically endangered, with an extended family of only 74 members in three pods, named J, K and L.
+They are endangered, with an extended family of only 74 members in three pods, named J, K and L.

 What is an orca?